 Meet the West Virginia Master Architects

 John C. Norman, Sr. had the distinction of being one of the first African Americans to become a licensed and registered architect in West Virginia.
 He earned his license after serving in World War I, designed hotels, commercial properties, residences, and more throughout Charleston and the surrounding areas, then served his country again during WWII.
 Included in the survey of Norman’s work is Shanklin’s Grand Theater in Ronceverte, WV.
 The 1937 theater has fallen into disrepair, but still bears a striking Art Deco style façade.
-“It’s ironic that, while he made inroads as an African American architect, Norman still had to respond to the Jim Crow climate of the times—and Shanklin’s was designed with segregated entrances, stairways, and restrooms,” said Cress.
+While Norman made inroads as an African American architect, he still had to respond to the Jim Crow climate of the times—and Shanklin’s was designed with segregated entrances, stairways, and restrooms.

 Alexander B. Mahood was a ‘high style’ architect—centered in Bluefield, WV, he produced many resplendent residences for wealthy clients as well as several larger structures that reflect the elaborate forms he mastered during his formal training at the L’Ecole des Beaux Arts in Paris, France.
 In addition to residences, Mahood’s work includes municipal buildings, churches, campus buildings, and structures commissioned by the local coal industry.
-“While driving during one of our surveys, we came upon a huge, ornate Mahood building with very little development around it,” said Cress.
-“Turns out it was a ‘company store’ that served what used to be a thriving coal town—it really pointed out the value of our work in documenting a region’s history.”
+GAI’s team identified a large, ornate Mahood building in a location well removed from surrounding development.
+The structure turned out to be a ‘company store’ that served what was formerly a thriving coal town—a discovery that pointed out the value of the survey in documenting the region’s history.

 Preserving the Past, Advancing Today’s Project Work